DevTomUK/BlankViteTemplate/README.md

 ## Installation:

-To create a fork of the repository, click the Fork dropdown and select "Create a new fork".
+### Fork the Repository:
+- Go to the repository on GitHub and click on the "Fork" button to create a copy under your GitHub account.

+### Clone the Repository:

-To clone the repo to your local machine, run the following code in a terminal:
+- Clone the forked repository to your local machine by running the following commands in your terminal:

     git clone https://github.com/DevTomUK/BlankViteTemplate.git
     cd BlankViteTemplate